 - Rewards rate: 3 percent cash back at U.S. supermarkets (up to $6,000 per year, then 1 percent); 2 percent cash back at U.S. gas stations and select U.S. department stores; 1 percent cash back on all other purchases

-- Welcome offer: Earn $100 back after you spend $2,000 in purchases on your new card within the first six months.
-Plus, earn 20 percent cash back on Amazon.com purchases on your card within the first six months (up to $150 back).
+- Welcome offer: Earn $200 back after you spend $2,000 in purchases on your new card within the first six months.
 You will receive cash back in the form of statement credits.

 - Annual fee: $0

 The Blue Cash Everyday® Card from American Express is one of the best credit cards for families due to its great rewards rate offered on common family spending categories like U.S. supermarkets, gas stations and select department stores.
-With no annual fee and the option to get $100 back after spending $2,000 in purchases, you’ve got an added incentive to jump-start your rewards earnings.
+With no annual fee and the option to get $200 back after spending $2,000 in purchases in the first six months, you’ve got an added incentive to jump-start your rewards earnings.

 How to increase your chances of getting preapproved